Kong/kong/DEVELOPER.md

 ### Dependencies (Binary release)

-For your convenience and to be more efficiently, we recommended install dependencies including OpenResty, OpenSSL, LuaRocks and PCRE by downloading and installing Kong's latest Linux package release (`.deb` or `.rpm`).
+For your convenience and to be more efficient, we recommended installing dependencies including OpenResty, OpenSSL, LuaRocks, and PCRE by downloading and installing Kong's latest Linux package release (`.deb` or `.rpm`).

-Follow below steps to install download and install Kong package.
+Follow the below steps to install download and install the Kong package.
 And you can find all downloadable Linux packages [here](https://download.konghq.com/).

 Ubuntu/Debian: